hummingbot/hummingbot-site/docs/global-configs/strategy-autostart.md

 bin/hummingbot_quickstart.py -p a -f simple_pmm_example_config.py -c conf_simple_pmm_example_config_1.yml
 ```

-Where
+Where:

-`a` is the config password
+- `a` is the config password

-`simple_pmm_example_config.py` is the script / strategy file name
+- `simple_pmm_example_config.py` is the script / strategy file name

-`conf_simple_pmm_example_config_1.yml` is the script / strategy config file name
+- `conf_simple_pmm_example_config_1.yml` is the script / strategy config file name

-- More information on strategy can be found in [Strategy](/strategies/).
+More information on strategy can be found in [Strategy](/strategies/).

-- More information on configuration file name can be found in [Configuring Hummingbot](/client/config-files).
+More information on configuration file name can be found in [Configuring Hummingbot](/client/config-files).

-- More information on password can be found in [Create a secure password](/client/password).
+More information on password can be found in [Create a secure password](/client/password).